MapBBCode/mapbbcode.github.io/leaflet.md

 needmap: true
 ---

-During the development of MapBBCode a lot of Leaflet plugins were written (not counting github issues and pull-requests).
+During the development of MapBBCode a lot of Leaflet plugins were written.
 Here is a documentation on all of them, along with examples and download links.
-Source files reside along MapBBCode in its [GitHub repository)(https://github.com/MapBBCode/mapbbcode).
+Source files reside along MapBBCode in its [GitHub repository](https://github.com/MapBBCode/mapbbcode).

 ## L.LetterIcon